gautierdag/Gautier-Dagan/about.md

 <h2> Experience </h2>

 <p> In the two years between my Msc. and the PhD, I was a Machine Learning Engineer 🤖 at <a href="https://getmansa.com/" target="_blank" rel="noopener">Mansa</a>, and then at <a href="https://rgrid.tech/" target="_blank" rel="noopener">Research Grid</a> in London.
 While working there, I obtained Solutions Architect and Machine Learning AWS certifications and got hands on experience at managing live production environments using best practices.
-Working in the industry also gave me the confidence to build and ship ML features and products for a wide variety of applications (from finance to healthcare).
+Working in the industry also gave me the confidence to build and ship ML features and products for a wide variety of applications, from finance to healthcare.
 </p>
 <p>
 In my free time, I also participate in Kaggle competitions and I am currently ranked in the <a href="https://www.kaggle.com/brotye" arget="_blank" rel="noopener">top 1000</a> globally.